ethereum/EIPs/EIPS/eip-1.md

 Once the champion has asked the Ethereum community whether an idea has any chance of acceptance a draft EIP should be presented as a [pull request].

-If the EIP collaborators approve, the EIP editor will assign the EIP a number (generally the issue or PR number related to the EIP) and merge your pull request.
+If the EIP editors approve the EIP ([see the EIP editors workflow section below for details](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1.md#eip-editor-responsibilities-and-workflow)) and the authors are happy for it to be merged as a draft, the EIP editor will assign the EIP a number (generally the issue or PR number related to the EIP) and merge your pull request.
 The EIP editor will not unreasonably deny an EIP.
-Reasons for denying EIP status include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Ethereum philosophy.
+Reasons for denying EIP status include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the [Ethereum philosophy](https://github.com/ethereum/wiki/wiki/White-Paper#philosophy).

 Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the EIP to be mature and ready to proceed to the next phase.